-Funded by the European Research Council and based at University College Dublin, SouthHem is a five-year (2016-2021) comparative study of the wide range of literary outputs and mediating institutions produced in the Southern Hemisphere and Straits Settlements from 1780-1870.
-The project focuses on three transnational zones:
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 679436 SouthHem).Funded by the European Research Council and based at University College Dublin, SouthHem is a comparative and transnational study of the wide range of literary outputs and mediating institutions produced in the southern hemisphere in the nineteenth century.

 - Zone 2 (Southern Africa): the Cape Colony and Natal;